 Footprints of God (CD)

 A personal relationship with God does not promise life without hardship and sadness.
-Footprints of God, read by singer-actor-author Pat Boone, will inspire, uplift, and restore your faith in difficult times.
+Footprints of God, read by singer-actor-author Pat Boone, and produced by multi-Grammy and Emmy-nominated trumpeter, composer, and producer David B. Hooten, will inspire, uplift, and restore your faith in difficult times.

 29 Then I said to you, “Do not be terrified; do not be afraid of them.
 30 The Lord your God, who is going before you, will fight for you, as he did for you in Egypt, before your very eyes, 31 and in the wilderness.
 There you saw how the Lord your God carried you, as a father carries his son, all the way you went until you reached this place.”